Illustration photo: Jonas Hvideberg at the U23 European Championship. Copyright Norges Cykleforbund.

 Professional cyclists ride approximately 35 000 km a year (1).
 The yearly training volume of top level riders is reported in the vicinity of 900 hours (2-3).
 And to become the best of the best, these efforts need to be repeated for several years.

 In order to perform at the highest level, not only do you need to put in this training volume.
-You also need to tolerate it to the extent that it makes you stronger.
+You also need to tolerate it.
+So your adaptation from those volumes are positiv – making you stronger.
 As opposed to causing you to overreach.

 As such, aspiring junior riders will need to gradually develop their ability to tolerate higher training loads.
 This includes yearly and incremental increases in training hours.